 The CS240 and CS240DM are surface mountable platinum resistive thermometers (PRT) that measure back-of-module temperature for solar energy applications.
-They use a precision PT-1000 Class A PRT to provide the highest level of accuracy.
-To withstand the harsh treatment that commonly occurs with meteorological station installation, the sensing element is safely housed inside a specially designed self-adhesive aluminium disk (FIGURE 5-1 (p.
+They use a precision PT-1000 class A PRT to provide the highest level of accuracy.
+To withstand the harsh treatment commonly seen in meteorological station installation, the sensing element is safely housed inside a specially designed self-adhesive aluminium disk (FIGURE 5-1 (p.
 5)).

 The disk protects the PRT, particularly during installation, and promotes heat transfer from the surface.
 An adhesive tab on the disk fastens the sensor to the measurement surface.
-If the temperature may exceed 70 °C, extreme sealing tape is also required to secure the sensor.
+If the temperature may exceed 70 °C, Kapton tape is also required to secure the sensor.

 The CS240DM includes a Campbell Scientific precision analogue-to-digital, smart-sensor module for making the measurements.
-The module design is optimized for the Class A PRT that minimizes self-heating and wire resistance.
-Measurement electronics are surge protected with 1200 V isolation and environmentally protected with a rugged overmoulding.
+The module design is optimized for the class A PRT that minimizes self-heating and lead-wire resistance.
+Measurement electronics are surge protected with 1200 V isolation and environmentally protected with a rugged overmoulding with an IP65 rating.

-The CS240 and CS240DM provide PV stakeholders with highly accurate back-of-module temperature, even at long cable lengths, in power performance modeling and simulation of solar energy applications.
-Back-of-module temperature is critical for any evaluation of effective irradiance and power conversion.
+The CS240 and CS240DM provide PV stakeholders with highly accurate back of module temperature, even at long cable lengths, for use in power performance modeling and simulation of solar energy applications.
+Back of module temperature is critical for any evaluation of effective irradiance and power conversion.